United Arab Emirates–United States relations: Military

 The Senate Appropriations Committee demanded the State Department to ensure that the F-35 deal with the United Arab Emirates must not threaten Israel's military edge or make U.S. military systems vulnerable to military threats posed by Russia and China.
 In a report published by the Amnesty International on 9 November 2020, possible threats linked to Washington selling advanced weaponry and aircraft to the UAE were cited, in light of the Gulf nation's breach of arms embargo in Libya and international humanitarian law in Yemen.

 On 30 November 2020, a group of 29 non-governmental organizations undersigned a letter written to the Congress and State Department to halt a proposed $23 billion arms sale to the United Arab Emirates, which included advanced F-35 fighter jets, armed drones and bombs.
 According to the letter the key reason to demand blocking this deal was the civilian casualties caused by the UAE's intervention in Libya and Yemen.
 The new administration of Joe Biden had announced in April 2021 that it would go ahead with the arms deal.
 However, within a month, concerns were raised by the US officials, citing the growing ties between China and the UAE.

 In January 2021, the UAE signed a weapons deal worth $23 billion, including F-35 fighter jets and MQ-9B UAVs, with the US.
-In May 2021, two Chinese planes were spotted by the US spy agencies unloading unidentified materiel in the Emirates.
+In May 2021, two Chinese planes were spotted by the US spy agencies unloading unidentified material in the Emirates.
 In the wake of such concerns, the US officials presented three requests to the UAE: that the Emirates must ensure that no other country, particularly China, gets access to the US’ F-35 and drone technology; that the qualitative military edge of Israel is maintained; and that the weapons must not be used in Yemen and Libya, the war-torn countries where the UAE was involved in offensives.
 In June 2021, the Biden administration raised another concern with the UAE.
 The US asked the Emirates to remove the Chinese Huawei Technologies Co. from its telecommunications network within four years before the UAE was scheduled to receive the F-35 jets in 2026 to 2027.
 The Emirates asked for a longer time to look for an affordable alternative, while the US called for the UAE to distance itself from China.
 However, by December, the UAE suspended discussions over the arms deal with Washington.
 In December 2021, the United Arab Emirates unilaterally suspended talks with the US regarding the procurement, stating that technical requirements, sovereign operational restrictions, and cost/benefit analysis led to the re-assessment and suspension of the deal.
 Two months later, the UAE turned away from the US and indulged in talks with China for military hardware, including L-15 aircraft.
 In 2017, UAE had also obtained Wing Loong II drones from China, but the numbers were not disclosed.